20+ bucket list activities for you and your dog (2026 edition)

 Slow-paced walks in new places

 Senior dogs still love to explore, but they tend to do it at a slower pace.
-We recommend taking your dog on a slow-paced, enjoyable walk in new places, giving them and you some time to smell the roses.
+We recommend taking your dog on an easy-paced, enjoyable walk in new places, giving them and you some time to smell the roses.

 Backyard camping